gromacs/gromacs/docs/user-guide/mdp-options.rst

-      does not support constraints between atoms on different decomposition domains, so it can only be used with domain decomposition when so-called update-groups are used, which is usally the case when only bonds involving hydrogens are constrained.
+      does not support constraints between atoms on different decomposition domains, so it can only be used with domain decomposition when so-called update-groups are used, which is usually the case when only bonds involving hydrogens are constrained.
 SHAKE can not be used with energy minimization.

 .. mdp:: continuation